Romantic Indulgence Touring Route

 Savour a seasonal lunch at De Bortoli Yarra Valley Estate, soak up the atmosphere at Domaine Chandon, or sit overlooking the vines at Meletos or Oakridge.

-Lastly, pop into the Yarra Valley Chocolaterie and Ice Creamery for a sweet treat or gift pack for someone special before taking the short one-hour drive back to Melbourne.Wildlife, zoos & farmsHealesville SanctuaryWatch for waking koalas and peek at a joey in a kangaroo's pouch, meet keepers or observe vets in the animal hospital, all in an Aussie bush setting.Food & wineColdstream TrailFind out what's in season and what's on the vine along the Coldstream Trail – located on Melbourne's doorstep and just five minutes from Lilydale.CafesMeletosDine in a refurbished farm house at the Yarra Valley's Meletos.
-Specialising in local flavours, this cafe showcases the best of country hospitality.Parks & gardensBlue Lotus Water GardenThe Blue Lotus Water Garden is located in Melbourne's beautiful Yarra Valley and is famous around the world for the seasonal display of magnificent lotus...
+Lastly, pop into the Yarra Valley Chocolaterie and Ice Creamery for a sweet treat or gift pack for someone special before taking the short one-hour drive back to Melbourne.Parks & gardensAlowyn Gardens and NurseryAlowyn Garden is designed along strong symmetrical lines that become blurred by the softness of the spaces and the grace of the trees, within an area of...WineriesOakridge WinesSavour this award-winning winery, cellar door and restaurant in the heart of the Yarra Valley, voted Time Out Restaurant of the Year 2019.WineriesDomaine ChandonDomaine Chandon's traditions hail from its founder – Champagne house Moët and Chandon – but its expertise is planted firmly in cool-climate Victorian wine...Wildlife, zoos & farmsHealesville SanctuaryWatch for waking koalas and peek at a joey in a kangaroo's pouch, meet keepers or observe vets in the animal hospital, all in an Aussie bush setting.WineriesDe Bortoli Yarra Valley EstateWith over 80 years in the game, there's not much the De Bortoli family don't know about wine.
+Pop in for a taste of their famous cool climate wines.RestaurantsMeletosDine in a refurbished farm house at the Yarra Valley's Meletos.
+Specialising in local flavours, this cafe showcases the best of country hospitality.Food & wineColdstream TrailFind out what's in season and what's on the vine along the Coldstream Trail – located on Melbourne's doorstep and just five minutes from Lilydale.Parks & gardensBlue Lotus Water GardenThe Blue Lotus Water Garden is located in Melbourne's beautiful Yarra Valley and is famous around the world for the seasonal display of magnificent lotus...